cpfr/pyScss/README.rst

 Quickstart
 ----------

-You need Python 2.6+ or 3.3+.
+You need Python 3.11+.
 PyPy is also supported.

 Installation::

-    pip install pyScss
+    pip install cpfr-pyScss

 Usage::